Deputy Dean for Scientific Affairs, Clinical Departments

 - Women’s Health Research at Yale helps promote and support research related to the health of women and the influence of sex and gender on health outcomes.
 Related information is profiled, interdisciplinary relationships are fostered, and a pilot funding program provides seed funding.

-Educational research can be facilitated through the Teaching and Learning Center through evolving educational approaches and curricula, as well as the Yale Center for Medical Simulation through advancing methods of training.
+Educational research can be facilitated through the Center for Medical Education through evolving educational approaches and curricula, as well as the Yale Center for Healthcare Simulation through advancing methods of training.

 Mentoring can be remarkably rewarding for all involved.
 Types of mentorship and programs are discussed under the OAPD Faculty Development section of the website.